isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2113.md

 ### Support Level
 Up to 80% for SMEs <br>
-N.A. for non-SMEs
+Up to 60% for non-SMEs

 ### Things to Note
+Operating time of >15 hours and talk range of 100-200 meters.

+Additional criteria for SMEs:
 Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 ### Contact Information
-Web URL: https://www.digitalsolutions.com.sg/ <br>Contact Hotline: 64932970 <br>Contact Email: info@digitalsolutions.com.sg<br>
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.